 You may say, “Well, this tool comes with dynamic text replacement.
 My pages are automatically personalized already”

-To you, we’d say, for true 1:1 personalization, you need to match more than keywords from your ad to your post-click experience.
+To you, we’d say, for true 1:1 personalization, you need to match more than keywords from your ad to your post-click landing page.
 Muhammed Fahad elaborates:

 Dynamic text replacement works for simple word changes like a particular location match.
 But, it’s near impossible to match the context of a visitor’s intentions with a simple keyword or location insertion.